 - Length of a Plane Curve

-The student will apply mathematical concepts and principles to identify and solve problems presented through informal assessment, such as oral communication among students and between teacher and students and, for the core, formal assessment open-ended questions reflecting theoretical and applied situations.
+- Course The student applies mathematical concepts and principles to identify and solve problems presented through informal assessment, such as oral communication among students and between teacher and students.
+Formal assessment consists of open-ended questions reflecting theoretical and applied situations.

-Reference, Resource, or Learning Materials to be used by Students:Departmentally selected textbook and graphing calculator.
-Details provided by the instructor of each course section.
-See Course Format.
+Reference, Resource, or Learning Materials to be used by Students:A graphing calculator and a departmentally selected textbook are used.
+Details are provided by the instructor of each course section.
+See course format.